How to Use Romanian Adjectives: Agreement and Placement Explained

 Number Agreement: Singular and Plural Forms

-Adjectives also change to agree with the number of the noun.
-For example, frumos (masculine singular) becomes frumoși in masculine plural, and frumoasă (feminine singular) becomes frumoase in feminine plural.
+Adjectives also change depending on whether the noun is singular or plural.
+For example, the masculine singular adjective frumos becomes frumoși in masculine plural, and the feminine singular frumoasă becomes frumoase in feminine plural.

 Placement of Adjectives in Romanian Sentences